'Purely a Valuation Call': Why J.P. Morgan Just Downgraded Beyond Meat

 And for many experts in the food space, Beyond Meat is still appetizing if they are able to continue to execute.

-“From the topline perspective, clearly there’s a market for these products,” Jeff Robards, MD and head of the global consumer foods group at investment bank AlantraI, said.
+“From the topline perspective, clearly there’s a market for these products,” Jeff Robards, MD and head of the global consumer foods group at investment bank Alantra, said.
 “I think the thing that’s driving the demand from a consumer perspective is really the environmental and sustainability element.
 Beyond Meat and Impossible Foods are solving for that in a really good way, so clearly there’s a lot of mileage.”

 Competition heating up